loujainbilal/MICB475_Team4/Meeting_Minutes/Feb_27.md

 - **AIM 3 (up to 3C): Alpha and Beta Diversity Analysis Results**

-  - **General document:**
+- **General documentation:**
 - Should we indicate if we used a detached screen to run certain jobs?
-  -